 Contrary to what you’ve been told, dermaplaning will not make your hair grow back thicker or darker.
-Deveny explains that once your hair begins to grow back, it might feel different because the hair was cut straight across, but it’s actually the same texture as it was before and it will grow at the same speed.
+Once your hair begins to grow back, it might feel different because the hair was cut straight across, but it’s actually the same texture as it was before and it will grow at the same speed.

 How often should I Dermaplane?

 Each time you get dermaplaned, you’re removing about two to three weeks’ worth of dead skin cells.
 Dermaplaning is recommended every three to four weeks.
 An aesthetician will help you figure out a schedule.

 Dermaplaning removes fine (peach fuzz) hair from the face.
 If you do have some dark hairs on your upper lip there are a few options.
 If you currently wax your upper lip, advise the team member performing your treatment and they can avoid the area.
 Otherwise, the hairs can simply be plucked before dermaplaning commences.

 What are the side effects?

 Dermaplaning is a low-risk procedure.
 Side effects may include slight redness in your face in the hours after getting the treatment.
 Some people develop whiteheads on their skin in the day or two after dermaplaning.
 Infection and scarring are rare after dermaplaning, but they do occur.

 - Avoid direct sun exposure and extreme heat for 3 days.